 PBK Career Advice Matching Program

-PBK Delaware Valley has created an e-facilitated career advice/mentorship matching program, using a simple online PBK Delaware Valley Mentorship Interest Form, which only takes a few moments to complete.
+PBK Delaware Valley has created an e-facilitated career advice matching program, using a simple online PBK Delaware Valley Career Advice Interest Form, which only takes a few moments to complete.

-There are no limits on being a mentor or a mentee.
+There are no limits on being an advisor or an advisee.
 Early career PBK’s can help someone breaking into their field, while those further along who want to change careers can benefit from connecting with someone to discuss a career change.
-Multiple Mentorship Interest Forms can be submitted if a PBK has more than one area of expertise in which to advise, or if a PBK is seeking information about more than one possible field.
+Multiple Career Advice Interest Forms can be submitted if a PBK has more than one area of expertise in which to advise, or if a PBK is seeking information about more than one possible field.

-PBK's in the Delaware Valley region can click on this PBK Delaware Valley Mentorship Interest Form link and answer the simple questions, to be in the file to give and/or receive career advice or connections.
+PBK's in the Delaware Valley region can click on this PBK Delaware Valley Career Advice Interest Form link and answer the simple questions, to be in the file to give and/or receive career advice or connections.
 The answers on the form on file can be edited as often as indicated to update it.
 Any matches will be sent back by e-mail.
-The date, time, and method of communicating between mentee-mentor pairs (phone, virtual, or in-person when conditions permit), are totally up to each pair.
+The date, time, and method of communicating between advisee-advisor pairs (phone, virtual, or in-person if conditions permit), are totally up to each pair.

-PBK Delaware Valley thanks to YPAC member, Karla Feeley, for developing this easy-to-use form, and we welcome all participating in this wonderful effort.
+PBK Delaware Valley welcomes all participating in this wonderful effort.

 Annual Book Award Program